naiqixiao/iTemplate/README.md

 # iTemplate
-A template based eye movement data analysis tool on MATLAB
+A template based eye movement data analysis tool built on MATLAB

+Please contact XXXXX if you have any question. :)